-- Payment History: Timely payments are crucial.
-Late payments, especially those over 30 days, have a severe impact.
+- Payment History: The Gold Standard: Timely payments are paramount.
+Late payments, especially those exceeding 30 days, cast a long shadow over your score.
+Consistent on-time payments demonstrate reliability.

-- Credit Mix: A mix of credit types, like lines of credit and term loans, can boost your score.
+- Credit Mix: A Balanced Portfolio: Demonstrating the ability to manage various types of credit, such as lines of credit and term loans, can give your score a boost.

-- New Credit Inquiries: Frequent hard inquiries can indicate higher risk and negatively impact your score.
+- New Credit Inquiries: Tread Lightly: Frequent applications for credit result in hard inquiries, which can suggest higher risk to lenders and negatively affect your score.

 A quick and reliable way to improve your credit score is to ensure bills are paid on time.
 Payment history is one of the most heavily weighted factors in calculating your credit score.
 Even a single late payment can have a substantial negative impact, especially if it’s recent.
 If your business can manage it, paying early can give an additional boost, as some credit bureaus may recognize early payments favorably.
 Setting up automated payments or reminders can help you stay on top of due dates and avoid late fees.
 This simple step also improves your relationship with creditors, which can come in handy if you ever need more flexible terms or additional credit in the future.